catseye/Robin/README.markdown

 ### Syntax ###

-* Improve comments (allow them to be placed before a closing parenthesis.)

 * Add sugar for strings to the language (internally they would just be lists of numbers, which are Unicode code points.)